DevCycleHQ/python-server-sdk/OpenFeature.md

 })
 ```

-Context properties that are not known `DevCycleUser` properties will be automatically
+Context properties that do not map to known `DevCycleUser` properties will be automatically
-added to the `customData` property of the `DevCycleUser`.
+added to the `customData` dictionary of the `DevCycleUser` object.

 #### Context Limitations